MRSD2018/GroundsBot/documentation/validation_experiments.md

 Test 2 has been designed to demonstrate base functionality of the perception subsystem.
 The team will present a perception algorithm capable of differentiating between grass (i.e. a mowable surface) and non-grass (i.e. a non-mowable surface.)
 This test will be performed outside of the fall validation experiment and a replay of the test will be displayed during the fall validation experiment.
   Location: Offline, report generated for FVE

-  Equipment: ZED Stereo camera, laptop
+  Equipment: Bumblebee Stereo camera, laptop

     Take 10 pictures each of: Fairway, Rough, Sidewalk, Parking Lot.
 Each picture is homogeneous (all grass, all pavement, etc...)